 A Healthy Balance Now, Means Unlimited Growth In The Future

 Neo Performance Materials is one of the only suppliers of advanced with a wide variety of clients and exposure to different markets.
 The globally operating company has a market cap of around 600 million CAD dollars, which is tremendously low for a dividend paying company in the advanced materials industry.
 As Neo has a vertically integrated global supply chain, it is set for some strong and healthy growth the coming years.
 However, as companies have been increasingly stockpiling their inventories, demand for Neo’s materials could drive lower the coming time.
-But as Neo’s products are essential to future supply chains, its share price at the moment is a steel for long term investors.
+But as Neo’s products are essential to future supply chains, its share price at the moment is a steal for long term investors.

 Together with Lynas Rare Earth Ltd this company is essential in facilitating the rise of increasingly electrified products for sustainable solutions.
 Their recent 79 million CAD stock offering will finance growth efforts for Neo Performance Materials in an effort to boost their connection to future supply chains.
 As the share price is slightly diluted and boosted by strong Q1 results on the short run some downturns can be expected before Neo explodes upwards.
 However, long term investors will find out that an investment in Neo Performance Materials will ensure healthy portfolio diversification from technological stocks that still have to prove to be profitable.